This Rosemary Roast Turkey recipe is a failsafe method for a roasted turkey. Nothing but a super juicy turkey with a crispy exterior.

 Preheat oven to 500° F.

 Place a ring of aluminum foil (take a very large piece of aluminum foil and roll into a snake like length and then make a ring out of it) in the bottom of your large roasting pan.
 Alternatively, if you're an adult with a proper roasting pan with a v-shaped rack use that.
-I'm apparently still too child-like to own most cooking appliances and had to go the foil route.

 Place turkey on foil ring and rub (aggressively) the butter into the turkey skin with your hands.
 Use rubber gloves if the thought of touching raw meat grosses you out.